 Andrea’s story is one of the many that has brought pain to many in our twin island Republic.
 This is not the ‘sweet T&T’ Natasha Wilson described years ago.
 The stories of the tragic end Andrea Bharatt, Ashanti Riley, Krysta Lackpatsingh, Joanna Díaz Sánchez, Rachel Logan, Cindy Joseph, Hope Arismandez, Emily Annamunthodo, Sean Luke, Jezelle Phillip, Ellena Dial and so many others faced have showed the harsh reality of the times we are living in.
 We pray for each of their souls.
 We pray for each of their families.

 Ashanti had spent her Sunday morning at home with her Mom and when she left little did anyone think that she would never return.
-Ashanti disappeared on the 29th of November and her corpse was found on Dec 4th while Andrea disappeared on January 29th while her corpse was found on February 4th.
+Ashanti disappeared on the 29th of November and her corpse was found on Dec 4th; Andrea disappeared on January 29th and her corpse was found on February 4th.
 Her murder sparked outrage and the ordeal she faced in her final hours was surely inflicted by persons with no compassion, no mercy and no respect.

-When Krysta Lackpatsingh’s life was taken in 2004 it was on a day when she had returned home early to type up a report on the family’s computer because a computer had not yet been installed at work.
+Let us go back to a most tragic day in 2004!
+When Krysta Lackpatsingh’s life was taken in 2004, it was on a day when she had returned home early to type up a report on the family’s computer because a computer had not yet been installed at work.
 Krysta, a Probation Officer attached to the Point Fortin Magistrates Court was found by her parents, Jade and Steve Lackpatsingh in a pool of blood.
 She had been stabbed at least 18 times.
 Always pleasant, she loved helping others and she loved life.
 She was beautiful inside and out.
 Her laughter could fill a room and she had a special ability to soothe those around her.

 What wrong did Krysta do?
 She came home early to complete her work because it could not be done at her place of work and instead had her life taken in a most tragic way, heartlessly and brutally.
 Krysta’s death shocked the entire Cedros community.